 Where to Eat in Malta

+We would be remissed to not include restaurants in our Malta vacation guide.
 One of the main reasons to visit Malta is to indulge in its diverse and flavorful cuisine.
 The island’s rich history, shaped by various cultures and nations, is reflected in its local dishes, which feature influences from Tunisian, Italian and French traditions.
 Surrounded by the Mediterranean, Malta also offers an abundance of fresh seafood, no matter the restaurant's culinary focus.
-Here's a guide to some of the best dining spots on the island.
+Here are just a few of the top restaurants in Malta.

 Paranga Restaurant